adelakobic/brollyUp/README.md

 * The starter code has been built by Adela Kobic

 ## Code style 🔐
-* Standard HTML, CSS and JavaScript has been used for this project.
+* Standard HTML, CSS and vanilla JavaScript has been used for this project.
 The language for the website is written in US English.
 (USA English)

 ## Acceptance Criteria ✅